jwzhanggy/tinyBIG/docs/examples/function/elementary.md

 ## Python Code and Model Configurations

-Based on the above task description, we can compose the `config.yaml` file to design the configurations of the modules, components and models used for the task, which is provided as follows.
+Based on the above task description, we can compose the `elementary_configs.yaml` file to design the configurations of the modules, components and models used for the task, which is provided as follows.

-By running the following `script.py` on the `configs.yaml` file, we will train a {{our}} model to address the continuous function approximation task.
+By running the following `elementary_example.py` code on the `elementary_configs.yaml` file, we will train a {{our}} model to address the continuous function approximation task.
 Both the code and configuration files can be downloaded via the links provided at the very beginning of this page.